fabiocmachado/fabiocmachado/README.md

-Hi, I'm Fábio!
+Hi, I'm Fábio Machado!
-I'm a web developer!
-My focus is backend production with NodeJS using Typescript.
-I also have knowlodge in PostgreSQL, MongoDB and React.
+I'm a web developer specializing in backend production with Node.js and Typescript.
+I work with PostgreSQL, MongoDB, and React.

+🔭 Currently improving backend architecture with TypeScript.
+🌱 Learning microservices and database optimization.
+💬 Ask me about Node.js, TypeScript or backend development.

+Let's rock.